Planning Your Visit to Hershey, Pa

 How do I handle tickets and what do they cover?

 Tickets for Chocolate World and Hersheypark must be handled separately; they do not include each other’s admission or attractions.
-Admission to Chocolate World is free, but we do currently require a timed entry pass.
+Admission to Chocolate World is free, but we do currently recommend a timed entry pass.
 If you choose to experience our four paid attractions, tickets are required (and also serve as your entry pass).
 We strongly recommend reserving all passes and tickets in advance online!

 What’s the best way to plan my day to fit in both?